Healthcare in Norway

 Every citizen and resident of Norway is entitled to healthcare, including students who will be in the country for more than one year.
 The quality of public healthcare in Norway is high.
-It is not free, as generally thought, but heavily subsidised by the government and supported by the National Insurance Scheme (NIS).
+It is not free, as generally thought, but heavily subsidised by the government and supported by the Norwegian National Insurance Scheme (Folketrygden, NIS).

-Patients will be expected to pay a fee after any visit, but once they reach a specific limit, they are entitled to a “free card” (frikort) and will not have to pay any more within that calendar year.
-Patients just have to show their “free card” when they visit any medical facility.
+Patients will be expected to pay a fee after any visit, but once they reach a specific limit, they are entitled to an exemption card (frikort) and will not have to pay any more within that calendar year.
+Patients just have to show their exemption card when they visit any medical facility.
 These cannot be used at private practices.

 Expats who are registered in the National Population Register (Folkeregister) will automatically be assigned a general practitioner (GP) within the public system.
 Residents can find another one themselves and can change doctors only twice annually.

 Patients have to visit their GP in order to get a reference to see a specialist.
 They may, however, have to wait for a few weeks to see a doctor unless they have an emergency, and up to several months to see a specialist.
 Some people prefer to go private in order to avoid long waiting times or to see specific specialists.